YoRyan/openrails-traincontrol/YoRyan_PRR_CSS/README.md

 #### Overview

-The PRR's cab signaling system used pulse codes and was capable of communicating four aspects:
+The PRR's cab signaling system used pulse codes that were capable of communicating four aspects:

 | Aspect | Meaning |
 | --- | --- |